-A mum is a woman who gives birth to a baby and takes full responsibility of nourishing, educating and rearing the child until adulthood.
-She also can be said to be a woman who is capable of providing the child’s critical need of nourishment which consists of (mental, emotional, physical, spiritual, etc.) and willing to endure the costs and challenges and all that it takes to be an ideal mum.
+A mum is a woman who gives birth to a child and takes full responsibility for nourishing and educating the child until adulthood.
+She also can be said to be a woman who is capable of providing for the child’s critical needs which may include (mental, emotional, physical, spiritual, etc.) and willing to endure the costs and challenges and all that it takes to be an ideal mum.

-Nurturing a child means to feed, promote growth, maintain, support, encourage, cherish and comfort the child.
-It is to educate, instruct, train and bring up a child with tender care.
+Nurturing a child means feeding, promoting growth, maintaining, supporting, encouraging, cherishing, and comforting the child.
+It is to educate, instruct, train, and bring up a child with tender care.

-The above-listed duties or responsibilities don’t perform themselves.
-It takes a lot than you can imagine to satisfying these obligations in the life of a child, as a mum.
-And these are delicate duties that should not be taken for granted or casually assign to someone else who is not properly trained or prepared.
+The duties or responsibilities mentioned above cannot perform themselves.
+It takes a lot to satisfy these obligations in the life of a child, as a mum.
+And these are delicate duties that should not be taken for granted or casually assign to someone who is not properly trained.

 - It takes time to ascertain what food goes down well with a baby as she starts eating.